Scroll to top

 Families

 Family-friendly workcamps are made for parents, grandparents, aunts, uncles or other members of your family with kids.
-The appropriate age of children is always listed in description of each project.
-Children participate at work with playful and responsible attitude.
+The appropriate age of children is always listed in the description of each project.
+Children participate at work with a playful and responsible attitude.
 Accommodation, work and food is provided in a same way as regular workcamp and the whole group lives, eats and works together.
-Last year we held projects in Turkey, Estonia or France.
-Every participator needs to pay registration fee except the children.
-If you want to join family workcamp, choose the filter “family” in our database.
+In past years our partners organized family workcamps in Turkey, Estonia or France.
+Every participator needs to pay registration fee except the children (up to 14 years old).
+If you want to join a family workcamp, choose the filter “I would like to travel with my family” in our database.

 Participants with special needs